Jump to topic

 - Two-week cross-specialty medical education elective for residents

-- Longitudinal “Hippocrates” and “Clinician Educator” medical education tracks
+- Longitudinal “Clinician Educator” medical education pathway

-The Exceptional Moments in Teaching program highlights outstanding resident and fellow teachers at Penn State Health.
+- The Exceptional Moments in Teaching program highlights outstanding resident and fellow teachers at Penn State Health.
 Residents from each class are also honored with teaching awards each year at graduation.

-Those highly interested in a future research career can consider the Physician-Scientist Training Program to be matched with prolific research mentors and periodically meet with other budding clinical scientists to share ideas.
+Through extensive individualized curriculum opportunities, residents have the ability to work alongside these researchers longitudinally and/or during research electives.
+Residents can schedule as many as 14 weeks of individualized time for research in addition to the “Scholarly Activity Time” that equates to one full day for every two weeks of outpatient rotations.
+Those highly interested in a future research career can also consider the Physician-Scientist Training Program to receive a research certificate and be matched with prolific research mentors and periodically meet with other budding clinical scientists to share ideas.

 Residents also have the opportunity to participate in numerous quality improvement/patient safety committees as well as complete projects with expert faculty.
 Lectures on quality improvement and patient safety are given throughout the year, and periodic workshops in quality improvement are offered.
+All residents develop a QI project under faculty leadership in their PGY-1 Community and Advocacy rotation aimed at reducing health care disparities.

 - When: January or February